The Meagle is one of many designer dogs. Your first reaction may be to call it a mutt, but your answer couldn’t be further from the truth.

 When looking at a designer dog like the Meagle, it’s ancestral roots are very important to know.
 The characteristics of its parents define everything.
 Luckily for the Meagle, it has the perfect mixture.

 It just so happens that both of these dogs are exceptional hunting breeds and loyal companions.
-W
+When you combine them, you get a truly special dog.

 The Beagle has a history that goes all the way back to the ancient Romans.